DivyaBandaru123/Cohort-analysis/README.md

 1.Data Preprocessing:

-a.Loaded and explored the dataset b.Removed transactions with missing CustomerID c.Created a new column InvoiceMonth to group by transaction month
+a.
+Loaded and explored the dataset

+b.
+Removed transactions with missing CustomerID

+c.
+Created a new column InvoiceMonth to group by transaction month

 2.Cohort Identification:

-a.Assigned a cohort month to each customer (month of first purchase) b.Calculated a cohort index to represent months since acquisition
+a.
+Assigned a cohort month to each customer (month of first purchase)

+b.
+Calculated a cohort index to represent months since acquisition

 3.Customer Grouping:

-a.Grouped data by cohort month and cohort index b.Counted unique customers to track retention over time
+a.
+Grouped data by cohort month and cohort index

+b.
+Counted unique customers to track retention over time

 4.Visualization:

-a.Created a retention matrix showing customer counts using a heatmap b.Built a percentage-based cohort heatmap to normalize retention behavior c.Used Blues and coolwarm colormaps to visually distinguish trends
+a.
+Created a retention matrix showing customer counts using a heatmap

+b.
+Built a percentage-based cohort heatmap to normalize retention behavior

+c.
+Used Blues and coolwarm colormaps to visually distinguish trends